Sulla's civil war: Events of 82 BC

 The new consuls for the year 82 BC were Gnaeus Papirius Carbo, for his third term, and Gaius Marius the Younger, who was only 26–28 years old at the time.

 In the respite from campaigning provided by winter, the Marians set about replenishing their forces.
 Quintus Sertorius levied men in Etruria, old veterans of Marius came out of retirement to fight under his son, and the Samnites gathered their warriors in support of Carbo, hoping to destroy Sulla, the man who defeated them in the Social War.
 Meanwhile, Sulla had sent Crassus to recruit troops from among the Marsi and Pompey to raise further legions in Picenum, also recruiting soldiers from Calabria and Apulia.

 As the campaigning season opened, Sulla advanced along the Via Latina towards the capital and Metellus supported by Pompey led Sullan forces into northern Italy.
 Carbo threw himself against Metellus whilst the young Marius defended the city of Rome itself.
 Marius the Younger marched his army south-east into Campania and met Sulla's forces at Sacriportus (near Signia).
 After an initial engagement Sulla decided to pitch camp.
 While Sulla's men were preparing the camp (digging a ditch, throwing up earthworks) Marius suddenly attacked.
 Sulla's veterans simply stuck their pila into the ground to create a makeshift barricade and drew their swords.
 When they had organized their battle lines the Sullans counter-attacked.
 Marius' force were put on the defensive, their left began to waver and five cohorts of foot soldiers and two of horse deserted to Sulla.
-This cause a general collapse and Marius army scattered in rout.
-Marius lost 28,000 men (killed, captured, turned coat or fled) while Sulla claimed to have only lost 23 men.
+This caused a general collapse and Marius army scattered in rout.
+Marius lost 28,000 men (killed, captured, turned coat or fled) while Sulla is claimed to have only lost 23 men.

 Marius survived the Battle of Sacriportus and retreated with 7,000 men to Praeneste.
 The first to arrive were lucky and could enter through the gates, but as the Sullan forces got closer the terrified townspeople of Praeneste shut the gates.
-Marius himself had to be hoisted in on a rope, while hundreds of Marians trapped between the walls and the Sullans were massacred.
+Marius himself had to be hoisted in on a rope, while hundreds of Marians trapped between the walls and the Marians were massacred by Sullans.
 Sulla then left his lieutenant Lucretius Afella besieging Praeneste and moved on the now-undefended Rome.
 Upon his defeat Marius sent word to the praetor Lucius Junius Brutus Damasippus in Rome, to kill any remaining Sullan sympathisers left before Sulla could take the city.
 Damasippus called a meeting of the Senate and there, in the Curia itself, the marked men were cut down by assassins.
 Some, such as Lucius Domitius Ahenobarbus were killed on the senate steps as they tried to flee, and the Pontifex Maximus, chief priest of Rome, Quintus Mucius Scaevola was murdered in the Temple of Vesta; the bodies of the murdered were then thrown into the Tiber.